SovereignCloudStack/docs/dev-docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

     name: myFirstTestJob
     parent: base
     secrets:
       - name: secretName  # The name of the secret that is used within "playbooks/testPlaybook.yaml"
         secret: mySecret
     run: playbooks/testPlaybook.yaml

+- job:
+    name: mySecondTestJob
+    parent: base
+    run: playbooks/testPlaybookTwo.yaml

 - project:
+    tag:
+      jobs:
+        - myFirstTestJob
     check:
       jobs:
         - myFirstTestJob
 ```

-This will run you job `myFirstTestJob` when ever the `check` pipeline is triggered.
+This will run the job `myFirstTestJob` whenever the `gate` pipeline is triggered, and
+`mySecondTestJob` whenever `check` is triggered.

-Within SCS this pipeline is always triggered if you open, change or reopen a pull request.
+Within SCS the `check` pipeline is always triggered if you open, change or reopen a pull request.
-The `check` pipeline can also be triggered manually if you write a comment on an already
+This pipeline can also be triggered manually if you write a comment on an already
 existing pull request and place the string `recheck` in it.

+Recall that the first test job cannot run on the same pipeline because it uses a secret.
+The `tag` pipeline is run whenever a new tag is created.

 The path to you playbook is always the full path within the repository.
 The playbook
 contains the tasks you actually want to run on all or a specific subset of nodes.